Kerwin Mathews: Columbia Pictures

-After moving to Los Angeles in 1954, Mathews acted at the Pasadena Playhouse, including a production of Comedy of Error.
+After moving to Los Angeles in 1954, Mathews acted at the Pasadena Playhouse, including a production of William Shakespeare's Comedy of Errors.
 While there he met the head of casting for Columbia Pictures, leading to a seven-year studio contract.

 One of his first roles was in the episode "The Escape of Mr. Proteus" in Space Patrol.
 He had an uncredited bit in Cell 2455, Death Row (1955) for Columbia.
 His first credited film role was in 5 Against the House (1955), an early role for Kim Novak.
 His pay was $200 per week.
-Mathews then was cast in the title role of a treatment of Joseph and his Brethren with Rita Hayworth.
+Mathews then was cast in the title role of a treatment of Joseph and His Brothers with Rita Hayworth.
 However, the film was cancelled shortly before filming started.

 Mathews appeared in several episodes of The Ford Television Theatre as well as episodes of Playhouse 90 and Matinee Theatre.

 Mathews' first sizable role was as Lee J. Cobb's son in The Garment Jungle (1957).
 He was promoted to star for Tarawa Beachhead (1958), a war film produced by Charles Schneer.
 Schneer liked the actor's work and cast him in the role of Sinbad in The 7th Voyage of Sinbad (1958), directed by Nathan Juran with effects by Ray Harryhausen.
 The movie was a big success and remains Mathews' most famous film.
 Juran called Mathews "the epitome of professionalism."
 He was announced for Stop 424 to be shot in Australia by Columbia but the film was not made.

 Mathews co-starred with Van Johnson in The Last Blitzkrieg (1959), a war film for Sam Katzman, and Man on a String (1960) with Ernest Borgnine (Mathews replaced Cliff Robertson for the latter).
 In The Last Blitzkrieg Mathews was cast against type as a fanatical Nazi.
 He did an episode of Goodyear Theatre and went to Italy to make The Warrior Empress (1960) with Tina Louise.
-He was on stand by to replace Dirk Bogarde on Song Without End (1960) when Bogarde was clashing with the director.
+He was on standby to replace Dirk Bogarde on Song Without End (1960) when Bogarde was clashing with the director.

-Schneer cast Mathews in an unofficial follow up to The 7th Voyage of Sinbad, The 3 Worlds of Gulliver (1960), playing the title role, with effects by Harryhausen.
+Schneer cast Mathews in an unofficial follow-up to The 7th Voyage of Sinbad, The 3 Worlds of Gulliver (1960), playing the title role, with effects by Harryhausen.
 Columbia then put him in a prestigious film, The Devil at 4 O'Clock (1961), billed underneath Frank Sinatra and Spencer Tracy.

 Mathews went to England to star in a swashbuckler film for Hammer Films released through Columbia, The Pirates of Blood River (1962).
 Edward Small cast him as Jack the Giant Killer (1962), directed by Juran, an attempt to repeat the success of Sinbad only without Harryhausen or Schneer.

 Hammer called him back for Maniac (1963), a psycho thriller released by Columbia.
 He then left Columbia.